Code-Institute-Submissions/terni-lapilli--toe/README.md

 ## **1. Project Goals**

+### <ins>Game Rules</ins>

+Here are the basic rules of Tic Tac Toe:

+- The game is played on a 3x3 grid.
+- There are two players, `X` and `O`.
+- Players take turns placing their symbol (`X` or `O`) on an empty cell.
+- The first player to get three of their symbols (`x3`) in a row (horizontally, vertically, or diagonally) wins the game.
+- If all cells on the board are occupied and no player has won, the game is a tie.

+> See the State, User Journey and Activity Diagrams below for more information on the implementation of these rules and game flow for each player.

 ### <ins>Developer Goals</ins>
 <!--
  Note: This developer learnt UML and software design by diagrams 20 years ago, under his Masters of Technology at RMIT (CS).
 This project is a showcase for some of these techniques under the Design section below.